Chapter 5 - Playing the Game

 Disabled - Affected creature is incapacitated, and unable to act for as long as this condition persists.

 Dying - Affected creature is close to death.
-When a creature rolls less than 0 on a FORTITUDE roll, they gain the dying condition.
 At the beginning of the round, add another instance of dying.
 Successive injuries also add instances of dying.
-A creature dies when their instances of dying exceeds their FORTITUDE.
+A creature gains the unconscious condition when their dying equals their FORTITUDE, and dies when their instances of dying exceeds their FORTITUDE.

 Fatigued - Affected creature has one or more levels of exhaustion.
 Multiple instances of fatigued are cumulative, each giving a -1d penalty to actions with the physical or mental traits.
 Table 5-4 shows additional effects of multiple instances of fatigued on a creature: